Associate in Arts Degree

 ** Century College Certificate available; see program listing.

 Minnesota's public colleges and universities are working to make transfer easier for you.
 You can help if you plan ahead, ask questions, and use

 the established pathways created by transfer agreements.
-Century counselors will assist you in planning the sequence of courses necessary to
+Century counselors and advisors will assist you in planning the sequence of courses necessary to

 If you are thinking about transferring, please follow these steps:

-1. Discuss your plans with a Century counselor.
+1. Discuss your plans with a Century counselor or advisor.